molinsp/eigendata-doc/docs/README.md

    1. Windows
       1. <a href="files/install_windows.bat" download="">Installer</a>
       2. <a href="files/windows_environment.yaml" download="">Configuration File</a>
+      3. Double click on install_windows.bat
    2. Mac/Linux
       1. <a href="files/install_default.sh" download="">Installer</a>
       2. <a href="files/default_environment.yaml" download="">Configuration File</a>
+      3. Run the installer
+         1. Go to Anaconda Navigator
+         2. Click Environments in the left side-bar
+         3. Select eigendata on the left envionment list (it will take a while to load the environmnet)
+         4. Press the ▶ button and select "Open terminal"
+         5. Navigate to the directory where the installer has been downloaded
+            1. For example: `cd ~/Downloads`
+         6. Run `sh install_default.sh`